 Now let’s dig into the factors that can affect how long your pet might live.

 1. Being Spayed or Neutered Will Increase Your Holland Lops Life Expectancy.

 This is the one thing that you can do to most increase your pet rabbits’ lifespan.

 For does (female rabbits) having them spayed is generally attributed to doubling the lifespan of a rabbit.
 I’m not sure that is really true, but it certainly will increase it significantly.

 I believe that spaying your Holland Lop Doe will increase her average lifespan to 9 to 12 years.

 Why Does Spaying A Holland Lop Doe Increase Life Expectancy?

 Female Holland Lops, and all other breeds of rabbits, are prone to a number of ailments that are related to their reproductive hormones.

-By having your pet spayed, you’ll reduce or eliminate the chances of her experiencing both mammary tumors and uterine cancer.
-Each of these are life-threatening conditions and way too common in female rabbits.
+By having your Holland Lop Bunny spayed, you’ll reduce or eliminate the chances of her experiencing both mammary tumors and uterine cancer.
+Each of these is a life-threatening condition and way too common in female rabbits.